JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 ## Where Actions isn't perfect

-This post isn't intended to somehow prove that independent CI tools are made redundant by Actions - just that for _some_ use-cases, you can choose between the two.
+This post isn't intended to somehow prove that independent CI tools are made redundant by Actions - just that for _some_ use-cases, you now have one more option.

 For example, a project I use and love, [matchai/spacefish](https://github.com/matchai/spacefish), can't use Actions for CI because **Docker doesn't support macOS images**.
 Some projects need to be tested in environments that Docker just doesn't support.
 And that workflow with multiple versions of Node.js?
 With more versions/variations it'd become even more verbose.